czottmann/build-streamdeck-iconpacks/README.md

 based on the clear and concise [System UIcons](https://systemuicons.com/) by [Corey Ginnivan](https://corey.ginnivan.net/).
 Thanks, Corey!

-The pack consists of 420 monochrome icons.
-23 icons come with red/green alternatives.
+The pack consists of 420 monochrome icons (PNG, 144×144px).
+23 of them come with red/green alternatives.

-The resulting icons are 144×144px PNG files.

 ## Screenshot